 - Take your time browning the chicken.
 It will flavor the chicken and render the fat from the thighs, ensuring the sauce is thick and not greasy.

-If you love this recipe, try one of these easy chicken thigh recipes!
+If you enjoy the meal, try one of these easy chicken thigh recipes!

 What to Serve with Filipino Chicken Adobo?